paravsingla/paravsingla.github.io/_posts/2018-10-05-this-feeling-I-want-to-know.md

 Now, as with most things, I have had a comprehensive discussion with myself about this idea since I first started toying with it.
 I tried to get out of it.
 I told myself that maybe no such thing really exists, maybe this is romanticized by writers to the point that they make you want it.
 Maybe I don't really want it.
 But I couldn't convince myself.

 What really bothers me, though, is that this goes against my entire life philosophy.
 I'm the most interesting boring person I have ever met.
 I just chill.
 Thats it.
 I don't get excited, I don't get angry, I don't get frustrated.
 I just chill.
 And I have consciously worked on it.
 Now, chilling is something I automatically do.
 And I definitely don't get desperate.
-I'm always willing to walk away - to a fault.
+I'm always willing to walk away - to the point of fault.

 But its not like I haven't tried.
 I have tried countless times to pursue something that excites me, and I have made progress.
 There are things that I care very deeply about.
-But I just can't seem to care enought.
+But I just can't seem to care enough.

 I think Charles Bukowski described it the best in Factotum: